It’s encouraging to see that better questions are being asked not just about the future of work, but about the future of workers.

 Low salaries, little to no benefits, and lack of a savings scheme mean that financial insecurity is a constant for sector workers.

-Ontario Nonprofit Network’s Decent Work campaign, supported by the Atkinson Foundation and Canada’s Department for Women and Gender Equality, is a bright spot for a sector famous for its immobility.
+Ontario Nonprofit Network’s Decent Work campaign, supported by the Atkinson Foundation and Canada’s Department for Women and Gender Equality, is a bright spot in a sector famous for its immobility.

 In order for this plan to be successful, it will require coordination across organizations so that the plan can be owned by the worker and ported to each organization.